asiandevs/Game-Catalogue-PWA/part3_backend_code.md

 # Part 3: Backend Code (server.js)

 This file is part of the Full-Stack Annotated Study Guide: Game Catalogue PWA repository.
-It covers the backend setup using Node.js and Express to serve API endpoints and static files.
-[Return to repository root](../).
+It covers the backend setup using Node.js and Express to serve API endpoints and static files. [[Return to repository root](https://github.com/asiandevs/game-catalogue-pwa-guide/tree/main)](../).

 ## Express.js and SQLite Integration